-• Students may register for up to three courses.
+• You must enroll and successfully complete 12 credit hours of coursework before you will be formally accepted.
+You must maintain at least a 2.0 GPA in order to demonstrate you can meet the academic requirements of the college.
+During this time period you will not be eligible to receive state or federal financial aid.

+OR

-- Coursework must be completed in a satisfactory manner with at least a 2.0 GPA to demonstrate that the student can meet the academic performance requirements of the college. - Students admitted on a conditional admissions status are not eligible to receive state and federal financial aid during this period of conditional admission. - Students who cannot provide SAT/ACT documentation and who desire full admission status may obtain full admission by taking the ACT residual examination or its equivalent.
+Students who cannot provide SAT/ACT documentation and who desire full admission status may obtain full admission by taking the ACT residual examination or its equivalent.